 This an overview of the day, see the full program and speaker profiles here.
 We are submitting these sessions for continuing education credit consideration with both ACVREP and AICP.

 - 8:30 AM - Opening Welcome: The Nexus of Disability, Race, Equity, Inclusive Design, Testbeds, Smart Cities

-- 8:45 AM - Policymaking and Innovation in Transportation
+- 8:45 AM - Integrated Mobility Innovation in Policy and Research

 - 9:15 AM - Lived Experiences and Civic Engagement: Community Partnership in Design, Testing and Deployment